 We generally recognize revenue from sales of software and software-related products upon receipt of a signed purchase order or contract and product shipment to distributors or end users, provided that collection is reasonably assured, the fee is fixed or determinable and all other revenue recognition criteria of Statement of Position, or SOP, 97-2, "Software Revenue Recognition," as amended, are met.
 In addition, for certain transactions where our services are non-routine or essential to the delivered products, we record revenue upon satisfying the criteria of SOP 97-2 and obtaining customer acceptance.
-Within our Professional Video segment, much of our Audio segment and our Consumer Video segment we follow the guidance of SOP 97-2 for revenue recognition because our products and services are software or software related.
-However, for certain offerings in our Audio segment, software is incidental to the delivered products, we record revenue based on satisfying the criteria in Securities and Services.
+Within our Professional Video segment, much of our Audio segment and our Consumer Video segment we follow the guidance of SOP 97-2 for revenue recognition because our products and services are software related.
+However, for certain offerings in our Audio segment, software is incidental to the delivered products and services.
 For these products, we record revenue based on satisfying the criteria in Securities and Exchange Commission Staff Accounting Bulletin, or SAB, No. 104, "Revenue Recognition."